freerouting/freerouting/README.md

 * -do [design output file]: saves a Specctra board (.dsn), a Specctra session file (.ses) or Eagle session script file (.scr) when the routing is finished.
 * -mp [number of passes]: sets the upper limit of the number of auto-router passes that will be performed.
 * -l [language]: "en" for English, "de" for German, "zh" for Simplified Chinese, otherwise it's the system default.
 English is set by default for unsupported languages.
+* -host [host_name host_version]: sets the name of the host process, if it was run as an external library or plugin.
 * -mt [number of threads]: sets thread pool size for route optimization.
 The default is one less than the number of logical processors in the system.
 Set it to 0 to disable route optimization.
 * -oit [percentage]: stops the route optimizer if the improvement drops below a certain percentage threshold per pass.
 Default is 0.1%, and `-oit 0` means to continue improving until it is interrupted by the user or it runs out of options to test.
 * -us [greedy | global | hybrid]: sets board updating strategy for route optimization: greedy, global optimal or hybrid.
 The default is greedy.
 When hybrid is selected, another option "hr" specifies hybrid ratio.